 If the fibula is fractured, it should be preferably operated

-A cancellous(either autogenous or allograft or synthetic bone graft can be used to fill the resulting defect in the metaphyseal area during reconstruction of articular part of tibia.
+A cancellous(either autogenous or allograft or synthetic bone graft can be used to fill the resulting defect in the metaphyseal area during the reconstruction of articular part of the tibia.

 Spanning external fixation across ankle joint